Sureshpatil4348/Fxlabs.ai_Front_end/README.md

   - All OR/TP/SL lines render with width 1 for clarity.
   - TP/SL badges show live target values when a trade is active.
   - A compact table appears in the upper-right (like Bollinger Bands – Pro) with Range High/Low, Range Size, Trade Status, Entry, Target, Stop Loss, and Risk:Reward.
+  - Indicator tables render only in fullscreen to reduce clutter in normal view.

 ## SuperTrend – Pro (KLineChart)